Kingston Property Division Lawyer

 Dividing property acquired during a marriage can be a difficult task for divorcing spouses.
 Sometimes, both spouses feel entitled to the same assets.
 Other times, disputes arise if one spouse feels he or she isn’t receiving a fair share of the property based on his or her contributions to the marriage.
-If you are concerned about property division as an aspect of your divorce, it’s important to be familiar with New York law regarding equitable distribution of marital property.
+If you are concerned about property division as an aspect of your divorce, it’s important that you contact an experienced Kingston property division lawyer.

 Equitable Distribution of Marital Property

 New York follows a system of equitable distribution for dividing property acquired during a marriage.
 The first step to equitable distribution is categorizing all assets and debts as separate or marital property.
 Separate property generally consists of property owned before the marriage, property acquired by inheritance or gift, and personal injury payments.
 Marital property is everything, other than separate property, acquired during the marriage.

 Once the property is categorized, the court will then divide your marital property based on the following factors: